top of page

 Mary Evelyn Tucker

-Board Member At-Large, Gallery Chair
+Board Member At-Large, Gallery Chair, Teacher

 Mary Evelyn Tucker has been a full-time artist since 2015.
 Over the last eight years working on commissions for clients, she has painted hundreds of pet portraits.
 She loves capturing the unique qualities of each individual pet.
 She has illustrated four children's books and is working on a fifth book now.
 She teaches watercolor classes on the online learning platform, Skillshare.